 Find detailed information about the occupation, including typical duties and working conditions, in the links below:

 The University of Manitoba does not offer specialized training in Dance Movement Therapy.
-Please view the links below for more information about training programs in North America.
+Please view the links below for more information about training pathways in North America.

-Note that there is currently no master’s level programme in dance movement therapy in Canada, but there are ADTA-approved alternative routes of study which requires a master’s degree in a related field such as creative arts therapy, social work, psychology, counselling, etc. (Dance Movement Therapy Association in Canada).
+Note: There is currently no master’s level program in dance movement therapy in Canada, but there are ADTA-approved alternative routes of study which requires a master’s degree in a related field such as creative arts therapy, social work, psychology, counselling, etc. (Dance Movement Therapy Association in Canada).
 The U of M offers training in Social Work, Clinical Psychology, and Education (Counselling Psychology).

 U of M Academic Calendar